 A key defining characteristic of most residential customers is that they are serviced using large amounts of low voltage distribution infrastructure.
-That is, customer density is low and therefore the assets required to support service delivery is quite high.
+That is, customer density is low and therefore the assets required to support service delivery is quite price, quality, safety and reliability and security of supply of electricity high.
 Larger C&I customers (for example >160MWh/year) do not have a similar reliance on extensive low voltage assets to provide distribution services and as such are categorised and priced differently.